Thursday

 Natasha redesigns her costume, adopting a simple black leather catsuit, and tackles Spider-Man to test out her improvements.

-About a week later, the Black Widow assists her housekeeper’s son with setting up a free-breakfast program in Spanish Harlem, despite interference from a crooked politician and his cronies.
+About a week later, Black Widow assists her housekeeper’s son with setting up a free-breakfast program in Spanish Harlem, despite interference from a crooked politician and his cronies.

 A day or two later, on Halloween, Natasha is tricked by the Enchantress, who is posing as the Valkyrie, into joining an all-female group called the Liberators and attacking the male Avengers.
 After a fight at the Halloween parade in Rutland, Vermont, the Enchantress is unmasked.
-The Black Widow and the Avengers then return to New York.
+Black Widow and the Avengers then return to New York.

 November 1964 – Natasha continues her jet-set lifestyle as Ivan settles in to life in the United States.
 She continues intensive training while considering how to approach her new career as a crime-fighter.

-December 1964 – The Black Widow fights a few small-time crooks in New York City while honing her crime-fighting skills.
+December 1964 – Black Widow fights a few small-time crooks in New York City while honing her crime-fighting skills.
 Then, on Christmas Eve, Ivan rescues a young man from a suicide attempt and brings him to the penthouse.
 The kid tells them of how he fell in with a minor crook who called himself the Astrologer and fled when the gang planned to rob the city’s main blood bank for an extortion scheme.
 The Astrologer’s goons attack, and during the fight the kid sacrifices himself to save the Black Widow.
 Natasha is distraught over the young stranger’s death.

 A few days later, Natasha and Ivan join the police stakeout on the hospital the Astrologer’s gang is planning to hit.
 However, the gang changes their plan and kidnaps a noted blood specialist, to hold for ransom.
 The gang steals the hospital’s helicopter and, in a moment of self-doubt, Natasha allows them to escape.
 She spends the night brooding, even stopping off at Avengers Mansion.
 However, she can’t bring herself to talk to Clint Barton again and slips out unnoticed.
 The next evening, Ivan gets a tip on the gang’s whereabouts, and the Black Widow goes into action once more.
 In a fight on the city’s docks, Natasha and the Astrologer fall into the Hudson River.
 The Astrologer tries to shoot her with his energy blaster, but being under water makes the weapon misfire.
 The Astrologer is injured and drowns, while Ivan manages to fish the stunned Widow out of the river.
 Afraid that she’s somehow “cursed,” Natasha has a miserable New Year’s Eve.

-January 1965 – The Black Widow is lured to a remote hunting lodge in upstate New York, where she finds Ivan being held prisoner by a bizarrely-costumed man calling himself the Watchlord.
+January 1965 – Black Widow is lured to a remote hunting lodge in upstate New York, where she finds Ivan being held prisoner by a bizarrely costumed man calling himself the Watchlord.
 Possessing the power to psionically transmute inanimate objects, he traps the Widow as well and sets fire to the lodge.
 Natasha and Ivan escape and track the villain and his henchmen through the woods to prevent him from blowing up a nearby lodge owned by the Soviet embassy.
 The Watchlord tries to kill the Widow by causing a huge boulder to fall on her, but she evades it.
 However, the resulting avalanche crushes the Watchlord.
 Natasha ponders whether this is another example of the “curse” she fears is following her.

 February 1965 – While on her way to a financial consultation, Natasha and Ivan see a helicopter crash into the Hudson River, taking Daredevil with it.
 Natasha dives into the murky waters to rescue him.
-A few hours later, the Black Widow goes into action again as the criminal mastermind known as the Owl tries to rob the Federal Reserve Bank.
+A few hours later, Black Widow goes into action again as the criminal mastermind known as the Owl tries to rob the Federal Reserve Bank.
 Daredevil arrives and they team up to defeat the Owl and his gang.
 Natasha is miffed when Daredevil makes no mention of her having saved his life earlier, since she was convinced he must have seen her face.
 However, at the conclusion of the battle, Daredevil collapses into unconsciousness.

 A few days later, Ivan is kidnapped by the Scorpion, and the Black Widow uses a miniature tracking device to locate him.
 However, she loses her battle with the Scorpion and is used as bait to lure Daredevil into a fight atop a skyscraper construction site.
 During the ensuing struggle, the Scorpion appears to fall to his death, and the night watchman accuses the Black Widow of murder.
 The police arrive and attempt to arrest the Black Widow, but she flees.
 Daredevil goes after her and brings her in, confidant that she will be exonerated.
 Natasha reluctantly agrees to surrender, and she is taken into police custody.
 The next morning, attorney Matt Murdock offers his services to Natasha, and she hires him on Daredevil’s recommendation even though he’s blind.